akretion/factur-x-libreoffice-extension/README.rst

 The key targets of this project are:

 - easy installation: no IT skills needed,
-- multi-platform: Windows, Mac OS, Linux,
+- multi-platform: Windows, Mac, Linux,
 - work offline: no Internet connexion needed to generate a Factur-X invoice,
 - simplicity and usability for daily invoice generation,
 - multi-language: available in French and English (translation to other languages welcomed).